 “It’s relevant to the curriculum as well as the ‘life choices’ we are teaching children.”

-3) The Food Cycle & Air Quality: Local Choices and Global Impacts (FREE PRESENTATIONS FULLY BOOKED)
+3) The Food Cycle & Air Quality: Local Choices and Global Impacts (FULLY BOOKED UNTIL MARCH 31ST, 2019)

 60-minute interdisciplinary presentation for Grades 7-12 that connects our local choices around organic waste disposal to the global impacts of climate change.
 Contemporary art is used as a medium to encourage youth to imagine alternatives for a more sustainable world.